 d.
 The acyl chain–length selectivity of wild-type (WT) human DHHC20.
 Mutation of tyrosine181 to alanine (Y181A) expands the cavity and shifts the acyl selectivity to the longer side.
 On the other hand, mutation of serine29 to phenylalanine (S29F) contracts the cavity and thus shifts the acyl selectivity to the shorter side.

-S-acylation was first discovered in viral proteins and, in the wake of the COVID-19 pandemic, we turned our attention to this.
+S-acylation was first discovered in viral proteins and in the wake of the COVID-19 pandemic, so we turned our attention to this.
 It had been shown that the Spike protein of other coronaviruses or its equivalent in other pathogenic viruses are S-acylated and, in a subset of these, S-acylation is crucial to the viral life cycle.
 However, it was not known whether the Spike protein of SARS-CoV-2, the causative agent of COVID-19, is S-acylated and, if so, how that affects the viral life cycle.
-In previous work, we demonstrated that SARS-CoV-2 Spike is S-acylated and, in collaboration with Eric Freed's lab, showed that S-acylation is critically important for the viral life cycle.
 Remarkably, even 40 years after the discovery of S-acylation, there were still no in vitro reconstitution of S-acylation of any viral protein with purified components.
-We reconstituted the S-acylation of SARS-CoV-2 Spike protein in vitro, using purified zDHHC enzymes, and observed a striking correlation with our in cellulo experiments.
-The study also opened up avenues for further mechanistic dissection and laid the groundwork for identifying targeted small-molecule modulators.
-Recently, we expanded our focus to the S-acylation of Influenza HA protein and HIV-1 Tat protein.
-Both had been shown to be S-acylated, but the mechanistic underpinnings remain unclear.
-We are developing assays for in vitro reconstitution of the S-acylation of Influenza HA and HIV-1 Tat.
-These assays will provide the ground work for dissecting the mechanism whereby zDHHC enzymes recognize these substrates and catalyze S-acylation.
+We started a project approved by the NIH COVID-19 committee to answer these questions.
+Our experiments demonstrated, using a click chemistry–based in cellulo assay, that the Spike protein of SARS-CoV-2 is S-acylated (Figure 3).
+We went on to identify specific cysteine clusters that are targets of S-acylation.
+Interestingly, when we investigated the effect of the cysteine clusters using pseudotyped virus, in collaboration with Eric Freed's lab, mutation of the same three clusters of cysteines (that are S-acylated) severely compromised viral infectivity.
+We developed a library of expression constructs of human zDHHC enzymes and used them to identify zDHHC enzymes that can S-acylate the SARS-CoV-2 Spike protein.
+We reconstituted S-acylation of the SARS-CoV-2 Spike protein in vitro using purified zDHHC enzymes and observed a striking heterogeneity in the S-acylation status of the different cysteines in our in cellulo experiments, which, remarkably, was recapitulated by the in vitro assay.
+Taken together, these results bolster our understanding of a poorly understood post-translational modification integral to the SARS-CoV-2 Spike protein.
+The study also opens up avenues for further mechanistic dissection and lays the groundwork for developing future strategies that could aid in the identification of targeted small-molecule modulators.

 Molecular mechanism of iron and polyamine transport across cellular membranes